mathusanm6/DW-Project-ExtractTransformLoad/report.md

 ### Abstract
-The Datawarehouse2 course goal is to learn through a project how to build an ETL and does ETL works (extract, transform, load).
+The Data Warehouse II course goal is to build an ETL pipeline (extract, transform, load) in order to learn how it's key components.
-The Datasets used are datasets of video popularity from IGDB and number of players from Steam using Twitch credentials access.
+Datasets was built through https requests to IGDB API (Internet Games Database) and to Steam API.
-Key transformations are: join datasets, calculate feature (average player counts by genre, engagement score and dropping unecessary columns).
+Some of the key transformations are: join datasets, calculate features (average player counts by genre, engagement score and dropping unnecessary columns).
-The result is a dashboard, description TODO.
+The end result is shown through a dashboard, description TODO.

 ### Introduction
 #### Objective
-The objective of this course is to have an introduction of Datawarehouse concepts through a scholar project.
-We need to build an ETL from scratch whatever the tools used.
+The objective of this course is to have an introduction of Data Warehouse concepts through a scholar project.
+We had to build an ETL from scratch whatever the tools used might be.
 #### Background
 TODO